isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 This configuration selects the ``/tmp/kea-leases6.csv`` as the storage for lease information and enables persistence (writing lease updates to this file).
-It also configures the backend to perform a periodic cleanup of the lease file every 30 minutes and sets th maximum number of row errors to 100.
+It also configures the backend to perform a periodic cleanup of the lease file every 30 minutes and sets the maximum number of row errors to 100.